 Sara: Fantastic.
 Now let’s bring tip number five.
 Wonder Woman and Buzz Lightyear.
 What are we talking about here?

 Paul: All right.
-So I’ve kind of paraphrased this.
+I’ve kind of paraphrased this.
 There’s a lady called Amy Cuddy that has done some great research on something called power posing.
 Power posing?
 What’s a power pose?
-So this is the thing that ties back to remember the reference that I gave you with regard to testosterone and cortisol.
+This is the thing that ties back to remember the reference that I gave you with regard to testosterone and cortisol.

 Yes.
 She talks about physiologically configuring your body for success.
-So if I say to you Wonder Woman, what, what does, what does that, what image drops into your mindset?
+If I say to you Wonder Woman, what, what does, what does that, what image drops into your mindset?

 Sara: Well, the two that I’ve got at the back at the moment, like these power shield, or the one where she’s got the whip.
-So, you know, just these powerful, like stances.
+Just these powerful, like stances.

 Paul: Powerful stances agreed.
 Now we did try this.
-So, so for those of you live, and for those of you on the replay as well, we did try this before we went live and my head gets cut off, but you know what you’ve seen my face.
+For those of you live, and for those of you on the replay as well, we did try this before we went live and my head gets cut off, but you know what you’ve seen my face.
 You can almost imagine what it looks like, but this is what Amy Cuddy talks about.

 She talks about power posing.
-So obviously don’t do this during your live stream or on stage.
+Obviously don’t do this during your live stream or on stage.
 This is something that you do beforehand to prepare.
-So just by way of example, she says, for two minutes, you perform one of these, I think there’s five power poses, and I’m just going to show you one of them.
+Just by way of example, she says, for two minutes, you perform one of these, I think there’s five power poses, and I’m just going to show you one of them.

 Sara: Absolutely amazing tips.
-So that essentially wraps up our five tips.
+That essentially wraps up our five tips.
 Let’s, let’s run through them really quickly to rehash what they were.
-So tip number one was to know your content.
+Tip number one was to know your content.
 And you talked about, you know, the experience that you had, where you were on stage and the slides crash, but you were still okay because you knew your content and you’re still able to get through that and you did a phenomenal job either way.

 Paul: I knew you’d say that.
 Yeah.
 Okay.
-So warm-up, you’ve got to warm up your voice.
+Warm-up, you’ve got to warm up your voice.
 Okay.
-So, so performance scales, you can sing in the shower, sing in the car, get your voice nice and warm.
+Performance scales, you can sing in the shower, sing in the car, get your voice nice and warm.
 You can just have conversations for about 30 minutes also, but get your larynx nice and warm.

 Make sure that it’s, it’s soothed with water as well, but don’t, don’t push your voice, just warm it up.
-Uh, so a little bit like you’re doing any exercise, you do always warm up.
-So as not to cause yourself an injury.
+A little bit like you’re doing any exercise, you do always warm up.
+As not to cause yourself an injury.

-So I’ll give you an example.
+I’ll give you an example.
 Maybe poke your tongue out, or like do things like this, but like a pirate.
-So warm, warm up your voice, warm up your face.
+Warm, warm up your voice, warm up your face.
 Those are two key things that I cannot stress enough.

 Sara: And tip number three was to get excited.
 And it’s definitely a mindset, you know, a thing where it’s, you know, instead of feeling nervous and being afraid, like flip the script, and it’s all about putting excitement into it, as opposed to letting the nervousness and the fear run that.

 And then you talked about knowing your 60.
-So knowing that first introduction, what you’re going to say, how it’s going to run.
-So the rest of the livestream presentation can go smoothly.
+Knowing that first introduction, what you’re going to say, how it’s going to run.
+The rest of the livestream presentation can go smoothly.
 And then you talked about the upstanding poses with Wonder Woman and Buzz Lightyear.

 Activate LA says, ‘Great advice.
 Know your first 60 seconds’.
 That’s a powerful one, you know, and I think people definitely underestimate the power of that first 60 and how, how that structure just sets you up for successful whole presentation, or live stream.
 Pete Johns great to have you here.
 Hello!
 Thanks for being here.